Get Into MIT

 MIT is a tough admit for anyone, but even tougher for an international candidate as they typically only take about 8% international students representing 54 countries.
 41% of accepted students this year were Asian American with 2% being Native Hawaiian/ Pacific Islanders.

 MIT is VERY specific with recommendations.
 They require two letters of recommendation from teachers.
 One recommendation should be from a math or science teacher and one should be from a humanities, social science or language teacher.
 This is not the case for most colleges so take note.

 Interviews are also a bit different at MIT.
 YOU will need to contact an alumni interviewer in your neck of the woods, AND you will have to do it early.
 If you are applying in the Early Action round you contact, via the MyMIT link, an appropriate interviewer by October 20th and by December 10th for regular.
 So, well before the application is due.
 Don’t mess this up as last year MIT only admitted 1% of students who chose not to interview.

-You must take the ACT with Writing or the SAT.
+You must take the ACT or the SAT.
 You must take a Math Subject Test (Math II as they really don’t count Math I) and a Science Subject Test – Biology, Chemistry or Physics.
-In our experience and backed up by the Common Data Set, your scores need to be, SAT:760-800 SAT, Math Subject Test: 770-800, Science Subject Test: 740-800.
+In our experience and backed up by the Common Data Set, your scores need to be, SAT: 780-800/section, SAT Math Subject Test: 770-800, Science Subject Test: 740-800.